Skip to main content

 • you were a prospective tenant but did not move in

-Step 1: contact them informally
+Step 1: contact your letting agent informally

 • the reasons you think your letting agent has broken them